znuznu/groolkit/README.md

 ```

 ### Grid generation
-Algorithms used to generate grid of `number` with 0 value as passages and 1 value as walls.
+Algorithms used to generate grid of `number` with 0 as passages and 1 as walls.

 The data can be accessed on the `data` attribute of the Grid object.